JMuckian94/MSP4_LastLife/README.md

 -   #### Registration and User Accounts

-    1. As a Site User, I want to login or logout so I can access my personal account information.
+    1. As a User, I want to login or logout so I can access my personal account information.

         1. .
         2. ...
         3. ...

-    2. As a Site User, I want to login or logout so I can access my personal account information.
+    2. As a User, I want to login or logout so I can access my personal account information.

         1. .
         2. ...
         3. ...

-    3. As a Site User, I want an option to recover password in case I forget it so I can regain access to my account.
+    3. As a User, I want an option to recover password in case I forget it so I can regain access to my account.

         1. .
         2. ...
         3. ...

-    4. As a Site User, I want to recieve an email confirmation after registering so I can verify that my account registration was successful
+    4. As a User, I want to recieve an email confirmation after registering so I can verify that my account registration was successful

         1. .
         2. ...
         3. ...

-    5. As a Site User, I want to have a personalized user profile so I can view my personal order history and order confirmations, and save my payment information.
+    5. As a User, I want to have a personalized user profile so I can view my personal order history and order confirmations, and save my payment information.

         1. .
         2. ...